PrimaryDotHealth/ruby-guide/README.md

 end
 ```
 Why is this bad?
 Because it becomes harder and harder to test this `Todo` model without a bunch of stuff happening.

+Never use callbacks in a model unless it is strictly needed, e.g. a gem that index the model in ElasticSearch (like Chewy).
+The problem is that you have undesired behaviours that could not control and refactor code is very complicated.

 ### Modules (a.k.a.
 View Helpers) (probably don't make these)
 Helpers are *really bad*.
 They kinda just dump code into a view, and it's really hard to figure out where its defined.
 They shoudl only be used for really stateless, generic formatting stuff.
 For example: